Sviat/qbms_shirogames/README.md

 # Copyleft
 Author: Sanctus-Susanin, original by: Allen.

-You can do with this codebase whatever your want IF you preserve names of all previous authors and link to this repository.
+You can do with this codebase whatever your want IF you preserve names of all previous authors and link to this repository: https://github.com/Sviat/qbms_shirogames